Dark Sky Designation

 In 2016, Kissimmee Prairie Preserve was recognized as Florida's first Dark Sky Park by the International Dark Sky Association.

 All Florida State Parks close at sunset; however, we offer several ways to gain after-hours access to the preserve to enjoy the dark skies.

-Reserve a campsite in either our family campground or equestrian campground online or by calling Reserve America.
+- Go online to reserve a campsite in either our family campground or equestrian campground.

-Reserve an astronomy pad site online or by calling Reserve America.
-There are special restrictions for the astronomy sites, after dark all lights must be red spectrum and no campfires are allowed on these sites.
-After an astronomy viewing pad is reserved, you would still need to arrive at the preserve prior to sunset and make contact with the ranger on duty to receive additional pertinent information
+- Go online to reserve an astronomy pad site.
+There are special restrictions for the astronomy sites: After dark, all lights must be red spectrum and no campfires are allowed on these sites.
+When an astronomy viewing pad is reserved, you must arrive at the preserve prior to sunset and make contact with the ranger on duty to receive additional pertinent information

 - If you are a Florida State Parks Family Annual Pass holder interested in gaining access to the preserve after sunset, please come into the office during our regular office hours and sign up for an after-hours permit, which would grant you access to the preserve's common day use areas after hours.